Venafi/pyVenafi/pytpp/docs/rst/usage/examples/permissions.rst

                                 )

 .. note::
-    Permissions can also be assigned using groups instead of users, please see: :ref:`identity`
+    Permissions can also be assigned using groups instead of users, please see: :ref:`identity_object`

 Deleting Permissions
 --------------------